aolarte/aolarte.github.io/_posts/2010-04-15-simple-spring-aop-and-annotations.md

 }
 {% endhighlight %}

-Of course this is where you're actual application logic would live, but the purpose here is to provide the simplest example possible.
+Of course this is where your actual application logic would live, but the purpose here is to provide the simplest example possible.
 The only notable aspect of this class is that it implements an interface.
-In our controller we'll use the interface instead of the actual implementation, since what Spring will wire for us is actually a dynamic proxy of the real object.
+In our controller we'll use the interface instead of the actual implementation, since Spring will wire a dynamic proxy of the real object.
 In any case, it is normally good practice to program against interfaces.

 Last is our controller, where we tie everything together: